 - Systemic Disease: Several systemic illnesses unrelated to the ingestion of harmful matter can cause secondary gastritis.
 Conditions like pancreatitis, liver disease, or a viral or bacterial infection can cause dangerous stomach inflammation.

 Diagnosing Gastritis in Dogs

-The initial criteria for gastritis diagnosis are if your dog has been vomiting continuously for seven to fourteen days.
+Clincal signs of gastritis include vomiting, inappetance, and/or abdominal pain.
 Your vet will then diagnose your dog's gastritis based on various factors.
 First, the owner will explain if there is anything they suspect may have caused vomiting, for example, if they have seen their dog eating mulch or watched it ingest a sock.
 Your vet will run appropriate x-rays, blood work, urinalysis, and stool sampling based on any initial information given.
 If your vet suspects that something in your dog's regular diet is causing an allergic reaction leading to gastritis, a diet trial with the gradual removal of ingredients, may be needed to diagnose.

 Your vet will also check for more serious underlying illnesses causing secondary gastritis.
 Chronic or acute vomiting is usually enough to indicate the presence of gastritis, but treatment is mainly dependent on its cause.
 Chronic gastritis will require a more thorough diagnostic process, including evaluation of surgical gastric biopsies.